teresa-baulans/git-practice/README.md

 # Edit This

-The most recent person to merge into main is Alex Hampton
+The most recent person to merge into main is Jon Leslie

-* He has a dog called Isla.
+* His favourite sport is ice hockey.
-* His favourite place in the world is Gili Air.
+* He is from the United States.
-* His favourite colour is blue.
+* He likes to go cycling.
-* Some cats are allergic to people!
+* He used to work in a butcher shop and was able to bone and skin a chicken breast in under 2 1/2 minutes...both sides!
-* His favourite food is chili con carne.
+* He loves Mexican food.

 **NOTE - Please try add different types of facts than the previous person has added**